Golden Tree Productions Set the Spark for ‘Hellfire Kernow’ in Redruth

 “Seeing the enthusiasm for our ancient Cornish sport of ‘Hurling to Goal’ from the crowd of spectators, and the energy from the members of community who joined their crews, gave us a real sense of the people of Redruth coming together.”

 “We’ve been overwhelmed with the positive response to the project, and to the event itself, especially seeing as this year was just a trial as part of our research and development!
 So, this is just the beginning for Hellfire Kernow and there’s already plenty of people interested in taking part next time – see ‘ee next year!”

-‘Hellfire Kernow’ is a long-term, cultural engagement programme that deliberately uses our extraordinary yet almost unknown medieval theatrical heritage to help reinvent Redruth town centre as a cultural and leisure space while we ar Golden Tree Productions, commissioned by Redruth Town Council (through the Town Vitality Fund), explore the notion of Redruth having a plen an gwari, once again.
+‘Hellfire Kernow’ is a long-term, cultural engagement programme that deliberately uses our extraordinary yet almost unknown medieval theatrical heritage to help reinvent Redruth town centre as a cultural and leisure space.
+Golden Tree Productions, commissioned by Redruth Town Council (through the Town Vitality Fund), explore the notion of Redruth having a plen an gwari, once again.
 This could be the first brand new medieval Cornish amphitheatre to have been built for 500 years, becoming an important community hub, a beautiful green space and an exciting venue for sporting end cultural events like Hellfire Kernow….watch this space!

 To find out more about the project and the funders visit the Hellfire Kernow Project page.

 Photos: Steve Tanner.